 Care of Maine Coon Cat

-When buying a new kitten, it is important to make sure that it is in good health and check on the breeder's record, as there can be some hereditary health problems, such as bone and joint or heart problems, with these normally hardy cats.
+When buying a new kitten, it is important to ensure it is in good health and check on the breeder's record, as there can be some hereditary health problems, such as bone and joint or heart problems, with these normally hardy cats.

 As long-haired cats, Maine Coons need regular grooming with a wide comb or brush to avoid their fur becoming matted, although this isn't nearly as demanding as some other breeds, such as Persians.
 They also need good quality food to suit their larger size, space to play and have fun, and a plentiful supply of water.
 Taking on one of these giants isn't a decision to take lightly, but it is very rewarding to become a Maine Coon parent.